• Skip to primary navigation

 cast iron skillet with roasted chicken, potatoes and peas with sliced bread.

-cast iron skillet with roasted chicken potatoes and peas in a sauce with a few slices of bread.
+cast iron skillet with roasted chicken pieces, yellow potatoes, and peas in a sauce with a few slices of bread in the dish.

 Jump to: